 The course also uses the same reflective principles of aromatawai, arotika, and arotaumata.
 The final Hō‘iike/Mauli Ola projects will be on cultural competency topics.

 In addition to teaching the two courses at UH Hilo, Aluli-Meyer also is working with UH West O‘ahu on linking community efforts in food security with their freshman learning communities, and with Keiki O Ka ‘Āina in Kalihi on their indigenous evaluation systems.

-Aluli-Meyer’s book, Ho‘oulu: Our Time of Becoming, Hawaiian Epistemology and Early Writings, is in its second printing (see review by David W. Gegeo, University of Canterhury, New Zealand).
+Aluli-Meyer’s book, Ho‘oulu: Our Time of Becoming, Hawaiian Epistemology and Early Writings, is in its second printing.

 Special Topic: Hawaiian Health & Well Being